 10. Utilizing online social media for coordinating post-disaster relief in Indian cities

-Arnab Jana is Assistant Professor at the Centre for Urban Science and Engineering, and Associate Faculty at Centre for Policy Studies, Indian Institute of Technology, Bombay, India.
-He works in the field of urban infrastructure policy and planning, primarily focusing on public health policy, application of ICT in urban and regional planning, sustainability and environmental issues.
-He was Visiting Faculty at Hiroshima University, Japan, in 2016.
+Arnab Jana is an assistant professor at the Centre for Urban Science and Engineering, and associate faculty at the Centre for Policy Studies, Indian Institute of Technology (ITT) Bombay, India.
+He works in the field of urban infrastructure policy and planning, primarily focusing on public health policy, application of ICT in urban and regional planning, sustainability, and environmental issues.
+He was visiting faculty at Hiroshima University, Japan, in 2016.
 He has a Ph.D. in Urban Engineering from the University of Tokyo, Japan.
 He was awarded the prestigious Monbukagakusho Scholarship by the Ministry of Education, Culture, Sports, Science, and Technology (MEXT), Government of Japan.
-He is also an alumnus of the Asian Program of incubation of Environmental Leadership (APIEL), University of Tokyo.
-He has a Masters in City Planning from IIT Kharagpur.
-He has guided several doctoral and postgraduate students and has authored numerous peer-reviewed articles in journals and conferences and books.
+He is also an alumnus of the Asian Program of Incubation of Environmental Leadership (APIEL), University of Tokyo.
+He has a Master's in City Planning from IIT Kharagpur.
+He has guided several doctoral and postgraduate students and has authored numerous peer-reviewed articles in journals, conferences, and books.